KristerSJakobsson/pet-breed-classification/README.md

 please run pip install requirements.txt
 It runs on Windows, Linux and MacOS.
 Note that training on the full data will take a long time without GPU.

-## Running the tests

-This project currently has only a few tests...
-Adding tests is high on my TODO list.

 ## Built With